-The chapter gets participants to name the problem and acknowledge that stigma exists and it manifests itself in many forums including rejecting, isolating etc. We are all involved in stigmatizing intentionally or unintentionally through our words and deeds.
-Acknowledge that we stigmatize PLHIV and we can really make a difference buy charging our thinking and action.
+The chapter gets participants to name the problem and acknowledge that stigma exists and it manifests itself in many forums including rejecting, isolating, etc. We are all involved in stigmatizing intentionally or unintentionally through our words and deeds.
+Acknowledge that we stigmatize Persons Living with HIV (PLHIV) and we can really make a difference by changing our thinking and actions.

-- Help the participants identify stigma as a problem - Help participants connect to stigma on personal emotional level - Help people describe their own experience of stigma - Express different types or forms of stigma, causes and effects
+- Help participants identify stigma as a problem - Help participants connect to stigma on personal emotional level - Help participants describe their own experience of stigma - Express different types or forms of stigma, causes and effects